truonghm/mlops-backend-example/README.md

 docker-compose --file docker-compose-airflow.yaml up
 ```

+The is one task available in Airflow: `dag_quantity_model_preprocessing`.
+The transformation is done in Python (pandas).

 Data are stored on a MySQL database (`mysql:3306`) with the following tables:
 - `fact_order_items`, corresponds with the `data_order.csv` file
 - `dim_product`, corresponds with the `data_metadata_product.csv` file